European Gendarmerie Force: Observers

 EU candidate countries that have a police force with military status may apply for observer status.
 EU member states that have a police force with military status may also apply for observer status as a first step to accession.
-Observer status entails the right to second a liaison officer to the permanent headquarters in accordance with the rules approved by CIMIN.
+Observer status entails the right to second a liaison officer to the Permanent Headquarters in accordance with the rules approved by CIMIN.
+In 2026, Bulgaria with its gendarmerie joined the European Gendarmerie Force as an observer.